Passiolife/Passio-Nutrition-AI-Android-SDK-Distribution/Migration from 2.x to 3.x SDK version.md

 * ```lookupIconFor``` has been deprecated, the correct function to use is ```lookupIconsFor```

 ## Search
-* ```searchForFood``` now returns *PassioSearchResult* and a list of search options.
+* ```searchForFood``` now returns list of *PassioSearchResult* and a list of search options.
 The PassioSearchResult represent a specific food item associated with the search term, while search options provide a list of possible suggested search terms connected to the input term.

 ```kotlin
 data class PassioSearchResult(